 Airbag Deployment Failures

-The government has demanded recalls of Takata airbags that have been installed on American made vehicles because of serious accidents related to these products.
+The government has demanded recalls of Takata airbags which has prompted thousands of Takata airbag lawsuits and settlements.
 The problems were noticed in the early 2000’s, although airbags have been installed on vehicles here since 1973.
 Legislation called the Intermodal Surface Transportation Efficiency Act was enacted in 1991, but it was not in full effect until September 1, 1998.
 This requires the use of front seat airbags as standard equipment on cars and trucks made in America.